aldringstori/free-yt-summarizer/README.md

 ollama run phi3
 ```

-2. Install the extension
-Go into chrome extensions enable developer mode and click on load unpacked extension, select the folder containing the extension and voila

-3. Clone the repository
+2. Clone the repository

 ```
 git clone https://github.com/A-GustavoStori/free-yt-summarizer
 ```

-4. Cd to the project folder and run
+3. Cd to the project folder and run

 ```
 pip install -r requirements.txt
 ```

-5. Open a terminal or command prompt, navigate to the directory containing llm_service.py. and app.py
+4. Open a terminal or command prompt, navigate to the directory containing llm_service.py. and app.py
 Run

 ```